CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-15.md

 - Discussed warmup exercise expectations
 - Raised concerns on lower team size
-- Role description for Planner: organize, plan and drive meetings and assign task to team members.
+- Role description for Planner: organize, plan and drive meetings and assign task to team members
-- Role description for Designer: designing user interface(UI/UX).
+- Role description for Designer: designing user interface(UI/UX)

 ## Tasks to be completed